Ontario Market

 How long do homes stay on the market in Ontario?

-Homes in Ontario currently spend an average of 70 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Ontario currently spend an average of 45 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

 How do I finance a investment property in Ontario?